L'Île Enchantée

-L'Île Enchantée (literally, The Enchanted Island) is an 1864 ballet by Arthur Sullivan written as a divertissement at the end of Vincenzo Bellini's La Sonnambula at Covent Garden.
-It was choreographed by H. Desplaces.
+L'Île Enchantée (literally, The Enchanted Island) is a ballet by Arthur Sullivan written as a divertissement at the end of Vincenzo Bellini's La Sonnambula and premiered in 1864 at Covent Garden.
+It was choreographed by Henri Desplaces.

 Background and history

-Arthur Sullivan was the organist for the Royal Italian Opera at Covent Garden, precursor to the Royal Opera, under the direction of Sir Michael Costa.
+In the Victorian era, it was customary for opera companies, when performing a shorter opera, to present a short ballet as an afterpiece on the programme.
+In 1864 Arthur Sullivan was the organist for the Royal Italian Opera at Covent Garden, precursor to the Royal Opera, under the direction of Sir Michael Costa.
 He had made a sensation at The Crystal Palace with his incidental music to The Tempest in 1862.

-In the Victorian era, it was customary for opera companies, when performing a shorter opera, to present a short ballet as an afterpiece on the programme.
-As Sullivan was its house organist, the Royal Italian Opera looked to him to compose a ballet to follow its production of La sonnambula starring Adelina Patti, and so Sullivan's second major composition became L'Île Enchantée.
-It was first performed on 16 May 1864, just after the composer's 22nd birthday, and enjoyed 13 performances in all, also appearing after Flowtow's Stradella, Rossini's Otello, Donizetti's La Figlia del Reggimento and L'Elisir d'Amore, and Verdi's La Traviata, and it was presented in concert at The Crystal Palace in 1865.
+The Royal Italian Opera looked to Sullivan to compose a ballet to follow its production of La sonnambula starring Adelina Patti, and so Sullivan's second major composition became L'Île Enchantée.

+The ballet was first performed on 16 May 1864, just after the composer's 22nd birthday, and enjoyed 13 performances in all, also appearing after Flowtow's Stradella, Rossini's Otello, Donizetti's La Figlia del Reggimento and L'Elisir d'Amore, and Verdi's La Traviata, and it was presented in concert at The Crystal Palace in 1865.
 The choreographer, H. Desplaces, danced the role of the Mariner, Mdlle.
 Salvioni was the Queen of the Fairies, and other dancers included Mdlle.
 Carmine, Mdlle.
 Navarre, Mdlle.
 Assunta and Mr. W. H. Payne.
 The scenic designer was William Beverley.

-The ballet consists of thirteen different numbers that break down into a total of approximately 30 independent melodic sections.
+L'Île Enchantée consists of thirteen different numbers that break down into a total of approximately 30 independent melodic sections.
 A review in The Orchestra dated 21 May 1864 called the music "unusually picturesque and beautiful."
 Sullivan's holograph full score was thought lost, although the surviving orchestra parts permitted a reconstruction of the piece in the 1980s.
-Since that reconstruction, Sullivan's holograph came into the collection of curator and collector Fredric Woodbridge Wilson, who donated it to the Morgan Library & Museum, New York, in 1996, and is now publicly available.
-Parts of the music in the ballet were reused in several of Sullivan's later works including: Thespis (1871), The Merchant of Venice (1871), The Merry Wives of Windsor (incidental music; 1874), Macbeth (1888), and his other ballet Victoria and Merrie England (1897).
+Since that reconstruction, Sullivan's holograph came into the collection of the curator and collector Fredric Woodbridge Wilson, who donated it to the Morgan Library & Museum, New York, in 1996, and it is now publicly available.
+Parts of the music in the ballet were reused in several of Sullivan's later works including his opera Thespis (1871), his incidental music to The Merchant of Venice (1871), The Merry Wives of Windsor (1874) and Macbeth (1888), and his other ballet Victoria and Merrie England (1897).

 In June 1990, the Sir Arthur Sullivan Society Festival staged the first performance since 1867.